avytay/healthcarecompanyproductdevelopmentsample/README.md

 <img width="735" alt="Screen Shot 2023-05-30 at 11 39 28 PM" src="https://github.com/avytay/healthcarecompanyproductdevelopmentsample/assets/134718877/f2322215-e41b-41f4-ace6-c9a2efa00441">

+#### General Flaws That Users May Experience With Healthcare Software Applications
+* Technical Issues: Software applications can encounter technical glitches, such as slow performance, crashes, or compatibility issues with specific devices or operating systems.
+These issues can affect user experience and productivity.
+* User Interface/User Experience: The app's user interface and user experience design might not be intuitive or user-friendly for all users.
+Complicated navigation, unclear instructions, or poor organization of information can make it challenging for users to effectively utilize the app.
+* Data Accuracy and Integration: Healthcare apps often rely on data integration from multiple sources.
+Inaccurate or outdated data can impact the effectiveness of the app and compromise patient care.
+Challenges related to data quality, interoperability, and integration with electronic health record (EHR) systems can be potential issues.
+* Limited Functionality: Depending on the specific features and capabilities of the Aledade app, users may find that certain functionalities they desire are missing or not fully developed.
+Lack of integration with other relevant tools or limited customization options may also be perceived as flaws.

 ### Internal Product Success Workflow Using SQL

 In order to determine to determine the most utilized app feature based on user activity: